 - 14.1.
 Where we are processing your personal data with your consent, you have the right to withdraw that consent.
 If you change your mind, or you are unhappy with our use of your personal data, please let us know by contacting the Trust's Data Protection Officer at dpo@tltrust.co.uk. - 14.2.
 If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance.
-Alternatively, you can contact the Information Commissioner's Office at https://ico.org.uk/concerns/ - For further information on how to request access to personal information held centrally by DfE, please visit the 'How Government uses your data' section of this notice. - 14.3.
+Alternatively, you can contact the Information Commissioner's Office at https://ico.org.uk/concerns/

 If a child is considered too young to exercise their rights, a parent or carer may act on their behalf, but the Learning Trust will need to consider the best interests of the child before responding.
-For more information about responding to subject access requests on behalf of children please refer to the ICO website at: http://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-of-access/#13
+For more information about responding to subject access requests on behalf of children please refer to the ICO website at: ICO - A Guide to Subject Access Request - children